andyschwab/andyschwab.github.io/DESIGN.md

 - Kicker (mono, small): `ANDY SCHWAB`
 - Headline: **Human-centered technology & operations.**
 - Snapshot paragraph (prose, no list; weave verifiable specifics as inline links): "Twenty years building teams and running the systems that hold distributed organizations together — command of an Officer Candidate School in the Army, technology operations and identity infrastructure at [Protocol Labs](https://protocol.ai), a venture-backed startup built and wound down, a software development program taught, a book and [a design paper](https://github.com/sodal-project/community) written along the way."
 (Link the book to its listing if one exists; otherwise leave plain — *Ultralight IT*, ISBN 978-0997869309.)
-- Now-line + punchline: "Now helping leaders put new technology, especially AI, to use without losing the judgment and trust their people depend on. *Technology and operations, built around people.*"
+- Now-line: "Now helping leaders put new technology, especially AI, to use without losing the judgment and trust their people depend on."
 - Email link: plain inline link, label "Email", to `hi@andyschwab.link`.
 Not a button.

 ### The work
-- **Technology — software & AI.** "I build software and apply AI where it sharpens judgment rather than replacing it.
-Recent work: a platform that uses AI to improve access-control decisions for organizations without a full IAM system."
+- **Technology — software & AI.** "I build software, and apply AI where it sharpens judgment rather than replacing it — tools that help people see clearly and decide faster, never tools that decide for them."
+(No specific current project named; the AI access-control work is future, not yet shipped.)
 - **Operations & leadership — people & process.** "Good operations create the clarity that lets people do their best work — legible expectations, real accountability, room to grow.
 Not management as control."
 - **Conviction line (folds the old Approach):** "Underneath both: technology is a mirror, not a mind, and management grows people rather than controlling them.
 Keep people at the center."